imbo/imbo/docs/usage/api.rst

 Imbo's API
 ==========

 In this chapter you will learn more about how Imbo's API works, and how you as a user are able to read from and write to Imbo.
-Most examples used in this chapter will use `cURL <http://curl.haxx.se/>`_, so while playing around with the API it's encouraged to have cURL easily available.
-For the sake of simplicity the access tokens and signature information is not used in the examples.
+Most examples listed in this chapter will use `cURL <http://curl.haxx.se/>`_, so while playing around with the API it's encouraged to have cURL easily available.
+For the sake of simplicity the access tokens and authentication information is not used in the examples.
 See the :ref:`access-tokens` and :ref:`signing-write-requests` sections for more information regarding this.

 Resources/endpoints
 -------------------